DFE-Digital/register-trainee-teachers/app/views/guidance/about_register_trainee_teachers.md

 Once you register your new trainees, your trainee data gets analysed and filtered for the ITT census publication.
 Not all your new trainees will be included in the ITT census publication, to understand what data will be used read the [Initial Teacher Training Census methodology.](https://explore-education-statistics.service.gov.uk/methodology/initial-teacher-training-census-methodology)

-## Registering trainees and signing off new trainee data
+<h2 class="govuk-heading-m">Registering trainees and signing off new trainee data</h2>

 At the start of every academic year, during September and October, you’ll need to register your new trainees and sign off your new trainee data before the end of October.
 We ask you to sign off your data so we know it’s accurate for the ITT census publication.